-According to the Business Dictionary silo mentality is a “mindset present when certain departments or sectors do not wish to share information with others in the same company.”
+According to the Business Dictionary, silo mentality is a “mindset present when certain departments or sectors do not wish to share information with others in the same company.”

 The catch is that none of the departments of a company can exist separately, at least not for long.

 If product development and sales are working on separate islands without communication, it won’t be long before the sales team is making empty promises about what the product can actually deliver.
-That means clients expectations won’t meet, and soon enough, customers dwindle.
+That means client expectations won’t meet, and soon enough, customers dwindle.

 So the question is: “What does all this have to do with data and decision making?”

-If silos are stand-alone containers of people, then it makes sense that data silos are stand-alone containers of data.
+If organizational silos are stand-alone containers of people, then it makes sense that data silos are stand-alone containers of data.